 – a packet of Kent brand cigarettes

-- a bottle of mugi-cha (wheat tea)
+– a bottle of mugi-cha (barley tea)

-The key thing to remember here is that, while the coffee is hot (hot drinks in cans rule, and we still have no idea why they haven’t taken off to the same extent in the rest of the world), the bottle of wheat tea is chilled.
+The key thing to remember here is that, while the coffee is hot (hot drinks in cans rule, and we still have no idea why they haven’t taken off to the same extent in the rest of the world), the bottle of barley tea is chilled.
 Although most convenience store – or “konbini”- clerks will usually ask customers whether they’d like their items put into separate bags, Yoshio had responded that, since he wasn’t going far, they’d be fine in the bag together.

 Despite most convenience store staff working for minimum wage, the staff in Japan are almost always incredibly dedicated to their job and always speak to their customers using polite “honorific” terms and phrases.
 This kind of attitude is seen as the norm even in big cities like Tokyo, but it’s the little things like that which Yoshio noticed today that really put a smile on his face and made the rest of us think, “Yeah, Japan is pretty awesome.”